 Just have a look in our German News Archive.

-At the E-world energy fair from 6-8th February 2018, energy & meteo systems will be presenting many new Virtual Power Plant features.
-On a large-scale touch screen, interested guests can become acquainted with the new emsCom product, how throttling techniques are analyzed as well as with our virtual portfolios.
+At the E-world energy fair from 6-8th February 2018, energy & meteo systems presented the new Virtual Power Plant features.
+On a large-scale touch screen, interested guests could become acquainted with the new emsCom product, how throttling techniques are analyzed as well as with our virtual portfolios.

 The expanding dynamics of renewable energies in Mexico and Central America is increasing the pressure to respond to changes made by incorporating professionally developed forecast models as the basis for planning and ensuring system stability.

 The distribution grid operator DelSur and energy and meteo systems executed the second phase of the program DeveloPPP by the Federal Ministry for Economic Cooperation and Development, which engages in the promotion of innovative projects in developing countries in order to bring medium and long-term advantages to society.

 The share of electricity from weather-dependent wind and solar energy in the German power mix keeps growing.
 That puts pressure on the electricity sector to be much more flexible in managing power demand and supply.

 The rise of volatile wind and solar power in the share of Germany's electricity generation means that keeping the grid stable becomes an ever more complex – and potentially costly – task.
 Predicting how many renewable megawatts will be fed into the network at any given moment is key to a safe and efficient management of the electricity network.

 The Virtual Power Plant by energy & meteo systems has been licensed for connecting to the EPEX Spot per API interface (M7, ComXerv).
 Active immediately, customers using our Virtual Power Plant can trade their energy quantities directly at the EPEX Spot in the continuous intraday market.
 Via the integration of order books as well as other useful trading functions, operations can be executed directly on the market and without serial interfaces.